-- Responsibilities: The Baby Bird Program is in operation from April 25th through August 8th.
-During this 3-month period, we ask our Baby Bird Volunteers to commit to working five 4-hour shifts however, volunteers may sign up for as many shifts as they want.
+- Responsibilities: The Baby Bird Program is in operation from April 17th through August 4th.
+During this 3-month period, we ask our Baby Bird Volunteers to commit to working five 4-hour shifts.
+However, volunteers may sign up for as many shifts as they want.

 - Pre-requisites: Be at least 14 years of age, attend a 1.5-hour orientation and pay the registration fee.
-Minors (12-13 years of age) can participate if accompanied by a parent or guardian.
+Minors (12-13 years of age) can participate if accompanied by a parent or guardian who is also registered.

 New Baby Bird Volunteer

 - RSVP online for a Baby Bird Orientation (Use below link to RSVP)